-As our country and world seek racial justice and equality, the Sisters of the Society of the Holy Child Jesus are reflecting on the Society’s historical role and their own modern-day complicity with systemic racism and inequality.
-Like many religious communities, organizations, and individuals, the Holy Child Sisters are examining their hearts, minds, and actions to more clearly identify and thereby reconcile their sinfulness.
+As our world seeks racial justice and equality, the Sisters of the Society of the Holy Child Jesus have reflected on Society’s historical role and their own modern-day complicity with systemic racism and inequality.
+Like many religious communities, organizations, and individuals, the Holy Child Sisters continue examining their hearts, minds, and actions to more clearly identify and thereby reconcile their sinfulness.

-In 2018, Rosemont College, located in a suburb of Philadelphia and founded in 1921 by the Sisters of the Holy Child Jesus as a female Catholic college, established a commission to research the College’s history with enslaved people.
-The commission found that there was “no concrete evidence of the impact of slavery on Rosemont College.”
+In 2018, Rosemont College, located in a suburb of Philadelphia, Pennsylvania, and founded in 1921 by the Sisters of the Holy Child Jesus, established a commission to research the College’s history with enslaved people.
+The commission found “no concrete evidence of the impact of slavery on Rosemont College.”
 The commission confirmed the Society’s published findings that Pierce was given and had sold or transferred ownership of enslaved people.

 With deep sadness and remorse, the Society of the Holy Child Jesus believes that the Connellys were blind to the sin of racism.
 The Sisters recognize that Cornelia’s early life led her in directions that were often challenging and sometimes difficult to reconcile.
 When Cornelia founded the Society, she stressed the importance of honoring the dignity and uniqueness of every person.
 This reverence and respect for all individuals remains the hallmark of her educational legacy and is carried forward by the Sisters today as they continue to “meet the wants of the age” and help those in need.

-In the Society’s 175th Anniversary year, we stand in solidarity with all those who work to dismantle systemic racism, including in our Holy Child schools and ministries.
+The Sisters of the Holy Child Jesus stand in solidarity with all who work to dismantle systemic racism, including in our Holy Child schools and ministries.
 We reaffirm our commitment to creating a more just and harmonious world through our actions and with reverence for all.